kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md

 \(l\) Except in the case of an appeal from the decision of a Hearing Officer, the authority of the Administrator under this section is also exercised by the Chief Counsel, Deputy Chief Counsel, each Assistant Chief Counsel, each Regional Counsel, and the Aeronautical Center Counsel (as to matters under Title V of the Federal Aviation Act of 1958).

-\(m\) Filing and service of documents under this section shall be accomplished in accordance with §13.43; and the periods of time specified in this section shall be computed in accordance with §13.44.
+\(m\) Filing and service of documents under this section shall be accomplished in accordance with [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.43   Service and filing of pleadings, motions, and documents.|§13.43]]; and the periods of time specified in this section shall be computed in accordance with [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.44   Computation of time and extension of time.|§13.44]].

 \[Doc.
 No. 18884, 44 FR 63723, Nov.
 5, 1979, as amended by Amdt.
 13-17, 53 FR 33783, Aug.
 31, 1988; Amdt.
 13-19, 54 FR 39290, Sept.
 25, 1989; Amdt.
 13-29, 62 FR 46865, Sept.
 4, 1997; Amdt.
 13-36, 79 FR 46967, Aug.
 12, 2014\]